How to Brine Beer Can Chicken

 If you have never brined a chicken before throwing it on the grill then you are in for a treat.
 When you do this right it fills the bird with flavor and the result is moist, fork-tender chicken.
 Now let’s talk about why and how to brine beer can chicken.

 Brining helps tenderize meat in part because that salt starts to break down the meat on a chemical level — you are starting a chain reaction of awesome chicken.
 The alcohol in the beer also helps tenderize the bird, but also gives it a nice malty flavor and blends nicely with the bay leaf and rosemary.
 Speaking of blending, why not make the brine up a day early?
 If you have time, it will give your brine more flavor.
+Be careful not to over-do it.
+24 hours is probably as far as you want to go.

 A few words of wisdom on how to brine beer can chicken — best to do it in a gallon zip lock bag, dig?